django/django/docs/topics/consumers.rst

-You can also raise ``channels.exceptions.AcceptConnection`` or ``channels.exceptions.DenyConnection`` from anywhere inside the ``connect`` method in order to accept or reject a connection, if you want reuseable authentication or rate-limiting code that doesn't need to use mixins.
+You can also raise ``channels.exceptions.AcceptConnection`` or ``channels.exceptions.DenyConnection`` from anywhere inside the ``connect`` method in order to accept or reject a connection, if you want reusable authentication or rate-limiting code that doesn't need to use mixins.

 A ``WebsocketConsumer``'s channel will automatically be added to (on connect)